Carriage of Goods for Hire or Reward within the European Union

 Road hauliers must employ or engage a Transport Manager to effectively and continuously manage the transport operations, in line with Article 4 of Regulation (EU) No. 1071/2009.

-In their transport operations, Maltese road hauliers may use their own HGVs, or HGVs leased from third parties.
-Leased HGVs may be registered in any European Member State, as long as the conditions stipulated in Directive 2006/1/EC are complied with.
+In their transport operations, Maltese road hauliers may use their own vehicles, or vehicles leased from third parties.
+Leased vehicles may be registered in any European Member State, as long as the conditions stipulated in Directive 2006/1/EC are complied with.

-Hauliers employing non-EU nationals as drivers for HGVs used for transport operations within the EU shall apply for driver attestations for each such driver, in accordance with Regulation (EU) No. 1072/2009.
+Hauliers employing non-EU nationals as drivers for vehicles used for transport operations within the EU shall apply for driver attestations for each such driver, in accordance with Regulation (EU) No. 1072/2009.

 All these regulations and directives are implemented or transposed in Malta by means of the Motor Vehicles (Carriage of Goods by Road) Regulations - S.L.65.19